Fengtian clique: Politics

-This civil–military system was rearranged in 1926 after the Fengtian victory in the Second Zhili–Fengtian War with the establishment of the Anguojun (National Pacification Army, not to be confused with Yoshiko Kawashima's army of the same name).
+This civil–military system was rearranged in 1926 afted Fengtian victory in the Second Zhili–Fengtian War and the Anti-Fengtian War, with the establishment of the Anguojun (National Pacification Army).
 The Anguojun Headquarters was very similar to the Three Northeastern Provinces Defense Headquarters, with its main difference being that it was located in Beijing instead of Mukden.
-In June 1927, Zhang Zuolin was appointed Grand Marshal (Generalissimo) of the Republic of China (not to be confused with Chiang Kai-shek).
+In June 1927, Zhang Zuolin was appointed Grand Marshal (Generalissimo) of the Republic of China (Dayuanshuai, not to be confused with Chiang Kai-shek's title of Teji shangjiang).
 The Anguojun headquarters was reorganized into the Grand Marshal Government.
 The Three Northeastern Provinces Defense Headquarters was reorganized into the Grand Marshal Headquarters and was expanded to control the Anguojun under Yang Yuting.
 The Ministry of War controlled the operations of the Army, Navy, and Air Force.
 However, Zhang had the final say in everything, while power was delegated to his subordinates in these organizations, something which said subordinates exploited.